 Elizabeth Armstrong and her husband had no children, and there seems to have been a struggle over James's estate (which was sizeable), based on the terms of his will.
-15 It provided his widow with absolute title (as opposed to a mere life estate) to a portion of his property.
+It provided his widow with absolute title (as opposed to a mere life estate) to a portion of his property.
 The aforementioned testimony was gathered as part of that case.
 James's natural heirs, including John Allred, son of Joseph and Rachel Allred, who had married James Armstrong's sister Amelia Armstrong, sued jointly, contesting the validity of the will.
-16 Although the courts repeatedly reaffirmed the document, the matter was not resolved until c.
+Although the courts repeatedly reaffirmed the document, the matter was not resolved until c.
 1858 in the Richmond County Court of Equity.
-One of the people summoned to give testimony was Jane Allred, almost certainly the widow of John Allred above.
+One of the people summoned to give testimony was Jane Allred, almost certainly the widow of John Allred (of John of Solomon).
 The details of her testimony are not contained in James Armstrong's estate file.

 That estate also reflects James Armstrong's business dealings with other Allreds in this neighborhood.
-He had an old book account on John Allred, Sr. and notes on John's sons C. J. Allred and Duncan Allred among his papers.
+He had an old book account on John Allred, Sr. (of John of Solomon) and notes on John's sons C. J. Allred and Duncan Allred among his papers.

 In 1850, Elizabeth Armstrong lived in Richmond County with a young man named John Emerson, born in Ohio.
 By 1860, Elizabeth Armstrong had removed from Richmond County to nearby Rush's Mills in neighboring Montgomery Co., NC.
 With her lived an overseer J. J. Richardson and Bartlett Davis (aged 40) and his wife Mary (aged 35), with their son Thomas (aged 8).
-It is not known whether the Davises were related to Elizabeth, but it is possible.
-Elizabeth's estate is valued at \$3,000 in land and \$25,000 in personal property (probably slaves).
+It is not known whether the